California fire sparked by device to reveal baby's gender | Science-Environment

 Surveillance video showed the couple frantically race to their vehicle to retrieve water bottles to try to extinguish the flames.
 It was futile and they called 911.
 "You can't fight a fire like this with a water bottle," Milloy said.
 "They had no chance after it started."
 Firefighters arrived within minutes and the distraught couple told them what happened and provided their own photos and video to aid the investigation, Milloy said.

-"It's a pretty tragic situation," he said.
-"Obviously this was supposed to be a happy event."
-The couple could be liable for the cost of fighting the fire and criminally charged with misdemeanor or felony counts.
+“It's a pretty tragic situation," he said.
+“Obviously this was supposed to be a happy event."
+The couple could be liable for the cost of fighting the fire and criminally charged with misdemeanour or felony counts.
 In 2017, a massive Arizona wildfire was accidentally started by an off-duty Border Patrol agent who shot a target filled with an explosive blue powder.
-The fire burned 47,000 acres (73 square miles) and caused $8 million in damages, Agent Dennis Dickey was charged with a misdemeanor and sentenced to probation.
+The fire burned 47,000 acres (73 square miles) and caused USD 8 million in damages, Agent Dennis Dickey was charged with a misdemeanour and sentenced to probation.

-He said the device used Saturday will be tested to determine what it contained.
-Milloy didn't know the colour it emitted.
+He said the device used on Saturday will be tested to determine what it contained.
+Milloy didn't know the colour it emitted..